ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/qumbiaprojectwizard/src/porting_from_qtango.md

     ui->setupUi(this, cu_t, cu_tango_r_fac, cu_tango_w_fac);  // cumbia-tango section ends

     m_setup();
-    new CuContextActionBridge(this, cu_t, cu_tango_r_fac);

 }
 \endcode

 Please note that the <em>ui_ComplexQTangoDemo.h</em> file, expanded by *cuuimake*, resides under the *ui* subfolder of the project.

-Remember that the line

-\code

-    new CuContextActionBridge(this, cu_t, cu_tango_r_fac);

-\endcode

-must be at the end of the method.
-In this way, all the *cumbia-qtcontrols* widgets instantiated above it can offer a contextual menu.
-See the CuContextActionBridge documentation for further details.

 The line